HyperionGray/pf-web-poly-compile-helper-runner/README.md

 ### Installation Issues

 #### pf command not found
-- Run `sudo ./install.sh` to reinstall
+- Run `./install.sh --runtime podman` to reinstall the container wrapper
-- For user install: `./install.sh --prefix ~/.local`
+- For native user install: `./install.sh --mode native --prefix ~/.local`
+- For native system install: `sudo ./install.sh --mode native`
 - Run `source ~/.bashrc` (or `~/.zshrc`) to reload your shell configuration
 - Check that the install path is in your PATH
-- For legacy install, use `bak/install-legacy.sh`

 #### Fabric import error
 - Run `pip install --user "fabric>=3.2,<4"` to install the dependency
-- Or reinstall with: `./install.sh` (dependencies are installed automatically)
+- Or reinstall with: `./install.sh --mode native` (dependencies are installed automatically)

 #### Installation script fails
 - Ensure Python 3.10+ is installed: `python3 --version`